g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 It's now common knowledge that we're being watched online, by a thick mix of <a href="{{xkey}}">nation</a>-<a href="{{ech}}">states</a>, <a href="{{enemy}}">private</a> <a href="{{fb}}">companies</a>, <a href="{{spy}}">and</a> <a href="{{play}}">criminals</a>.
 They sometimes do <a href="{{mal}}">worse than watch</a>.
 What do we do?
 Should we care?

-It's not totally clear what the probability of being port-scanned / having your password leaked in a breach / having your email read / or having your laptop being remotely disabled and wiped (unless you pay the creator Bitcoin) is.
+It's not totally clear what the probability of being port-scanned / having your password leaked in a breach / having your email read / having your laptop being remotely disabled and wiped (unless you pay the creator Bitcoin) is.
 But one of them is bound to happen over your life, so I would take 10 mins now, if I were you.

 Most of this article assumes you're using Firefox, because <a href="{{chrome}}">Chrome</a> (<a href="{{safari}}">and Google services on other browsers</a>) is (or was) an attack itself.
 That is, it protects you very well against everyone except Google.
 It is also <a href="{{incog}}">significantly faster</a> than Chrome in Private mode.
 It's not a big deal compared to the other parts of this list, you'll just need to find alternatives to the add-ons I recommend.